Wirstblase/sentry-worker/README.md

 ## Configuration Parameters

-Parameters can be adjusted directly from the UI while the system is running:
+Some parameters can be adjusted directly from the UI while the system is running:

 - **Model Size**: Select between Nano, Small, and Medium YOLO network weights.
 Nano is recommended for strict real-time requirements.
-- **Confidence Threshold**: The minimum AI certainty required (0.0 to 1.0) for an object to be considered valid track geometry.
+- **Confidence Threshold**: The minimum confidence score (0.0 to 1.0) for an object to be considered valid track geometry.
-- **Cooldown**: Duration in seconds to wait subsequent to a successful capture before engaging the shutter again.
+- **Cooldown**: Duration in seconds to wait after a successful capture before taking another snapshot.
 - **Blur Threshold**: The minimum acceptable variance of the Laplacian metric for the target's bounding box.
-Higher values demand sharper, non-blurred subjects.
+Higher values should result in sharper images (in theory)

 ## Project Structure